homeyong/water_plant/README.md

 **Description:** Includes all the client-side code responsible for creating the user interface and managing interactions with users and the backend.

 Feel free to explore the repository and contribute to making HarvestBuddy even better!

+## How to deploy (onchain)
+1. Open the following link: https://beta.solpg.io/
+2. Add a new Project and select Anchor (Rust)
+3. Make sure the RPC is set to custom and use the Eclipse Devnet RPC.
+This can be configured at the gear icon found in the bottom left. (maybe can add screenshot)
+4. Copy the contents of transfer.rs into lib.rs
+    - This can be found under src -> lib.rs
+        - Clear out the contents in 6th line to look something like declare_id!("")
+5. Copy the contents of transfer.ts into client.ts
+    - This can be found under client -> client.ts
+6. Run the command "build" found in the Solana Playground's console
+7. Run the "deploy" command in Solana Playground's console

+Note: Ensure your account has some ETH Balance.